R-A-Khan/R-A-Khan/README.md

 - 🔭 I’m currently a postdoc at the department of Meteorology at Stockholm University.
 I'm funded by the Swedish e-Sciences Research Centre (SeRC).
 - 🌱 I'm currently developing a statistical emulator for the atmospheric model [SCAM6](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2018MS001578).
 I use the emulator to generate enough data to conduct global sensitivity analysis (GSA), and identify influential parameters on radiative forcing (modern - preindustrial), such as aerosol emissions or thermodynamic variables.
-- :ocean: My PhD research focused on optimising prediction of tsunami waves, by integrating measurements of the sea surface into a mathematical model.
+- :ocean: My PhD research focused on optimising prediction of tsunami waves, by optimally integrating observed data of the sea surface into a mathematical model.
+I also used mathematical analysis to derive sensitivity of the prediction to model parameters.
 - I'm motivated by the idea of optimally merging mathematical models with the boatload of data we have these days, to innovate models for processes having huge social impact.
 - 💬 Ask me about tsunami waves, clouds, and modelling the ocean floor!
 Also, how not to forget how memory allocation works in Fortran and C... (no reason, ahem 👀)